ryangibb1991/ryangibb1991/README.md

 - 🔭 I’m currently working on ...
 Learning new skills
 - 🌱 I’m currently learning ...
 Bachelor in IT
 - 👯 I’m looking to collaborate on ... anything involved with IT
 - 🤔 I’m looking for help with ...
-Programming, Coding & JavaScript
+Programming, Coding, JavaScript & Web Designing
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Facebook](https://www.facebook.com/Shad0wMan13)
 - ⚡ Fun fact: ...
 I like gaming on Xbox, Fishing & Motorsport Racing